cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 ## What was changed in HDRP?

 - Modified *HDRenderPipeline.cs* and *HDRenderPipeline.RenderGraph.cs*.
-Changes are marked with "CEC EDIT".
+Changes are marked with "// CEC EDIT".
 - Added reference to OffAxisCamera in the Unity.RenderPipelines.HighDefinition.Runtime.asmdef.
 - Added some files in Runtime/StereoHack/.
 - Added this readme.